meekoUrabe/Klaridad/README.md

 ## Transparency Notice: AI Tools Used in Development

-GitHub Copilot and Claude were used during development for debugging assistance and bug fixes.
+Figma/Stitch was used for UI design and prototyping.
+Claude was used for debugging assistance and bug fixes.
 All core logic, features, and architecture were designed and implemented by the team.
 This disclosure is made in accordance with hackathon rules requiring transparency about tool usage.

 ---